+🕑 Reading time: 1 minutePile foundation that is constructed to resist the uplift forces can be called as Tension Piles.
+These are also called as uplift piles or anchor piles.
+In those areas where there are chances of extraction of piles from the ground, the uplift piles will work well.
+Foundations are broadly classified as deep and shallow foundations based on the load carrying capacity and the properties of the soil at the site.
+The most widely used type – Pile foundations, come under the category of deep foundations.
 Any foundation structure that have a depth greater than three times the breadth of the structure can be categorized as pile foundations.
 Pile foundations form slender and columnar structures intended to transfer mainly compressive loads from large superstructures.
 The below-transferring medium may be either weak soil or a stratum that is compressible or a strong rock stratum like structure.

 Tension Piles Under Uplift ForcesDifferent reasons for the development of the uplift forces are the:

 - Seismic Forces